rust-lang/rfcs/text/3371-cargo-target-base-dir.md

   - Subsequently, when platform defaults are decided, how do we ensure a new platform has a good default too ?
   - `CARGO_HOME` is already criticized for being both a *cache* and a *config* home (using the XDG spec semantics), adding more local cache to it in the form of `CARGO_HOME/target-base-dir/` would not improve the situation and should probably not be done, but, if no good alternatives are found, there is precedent to use it for this.
 2. How do we communicate on said default values ?
 3. This would probably break backward compatibility and lots of tools ?
 We could heavily advertise the option in the Rust book and Cargo's documentation but making it the default is probably not something we will be able (or even willing) to do any time soon.

-I see `CARGO_TARGET_BASE_DIR` as `cargo`-specific `XDG_CACHE_DIR` variable: if unset, using a local `target/` is what *all* of the Web has documented for years, it's what people expect, it's what tools expect, it makes it easy to reorganize Rust projects by just moving them around in directories, ...

-`CARGO_TARGET_BASE_DIR` is more intended for CI, peoples with specific setups or people wanting to dive just a little deeper in their directory management, but just like `npm` puts `.node_modules/` in the project's workspace directory by default, I think `cargo` should also keep this as the default behaviour.
+Note that having backlinks active by default (see relevant section earlier in the RFC) will help offset a lot of the problems here.

 ### We really want to do this, how do we do it ?

-Well, first, heavy advertising of the option.
-Very **heavy** advertising of it and of `cargo-metadata` for all interactions with the cargo `target/` directory.
-After that, it will be a waiting game:

-1. Wait for tools to be updated
-2. Wait for MSRVs to catch up to the cargo version introducing the option and its defaults (this could take a year or ten, I have no idea)
-3. Add a config option to `cargo` to make it the default behaviour (when there is not already a `target/` dir locally is `CARGO_TARGET_DIR` set), something like `use-user-wide-cargo-target-base-dir-by-default = true` and communicate so that people can try it out
+Well, first, advertising of the option and its behaviour, as well as the backlink behaviour (so people know we're not just breaking tools for fun).
+After that, it becomes necessary to test it quite heavily to really ensure nothing has broken irremediably.

+1. Introduce it as the default behaviour in nightly, wait for a few stable releases so that beta has it too and it can start being used for a few months after that so that esoteric setups can also try it.
-4. Write a post saying "we'll do the change in version X" (where current version is like X-2 to warn 3 months before at least ?) and then only apply the change to directory where there is no `CARGO_TARGET_DIR` and no `target/` dir locally
+2. Write a post saying "we'll do the change in version X" (where current version is like X-2 to warn 3 months before at least ?) and then only apply the change to directory where there is no `CARGO_TARGET_DIR` config set.

-I expect this to take a long time and `cargo` would need to be very clear about where it puts the target directory, probably through a simple command like `cargo metadata --print-target-dir` to make it easy for CIs and scripts to use it programatically without having to parse JSON all the time like a simple `cargo metadata` would do.

 ### A user still wants the current behaviour and not this RFC's

-- We could use a config option (mentioned in previous section)
+- We could use a config option to entirely deactivate it
 - `CARGO_TARGET_DIR=target` would still be available
 - We could add special behaviour like `CARGO_TARGET_BASE_DIR=""` meaning "use current" directory